mishmashclone/BC-SECURITY-Empire/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+__Note:__ Please fill out all sections (if applicable) and do not delete the below section headers, otherwise the bot will close the issue.

 **Empire Version**
-Note: Please fill out all sections (if applicable) and do not delete section headers, otherwise the bot will close the issue.
 - Empire 3.x

 **OS Information (Linux flavor, Python version)**